Lee Habeeb

 Lee Habeeb is an American talk radio executive, host, podcaster and essayist.
-He is the Vice President of Content for the Salem Media Group and is the founder of American Private Radio, and the creator, founder and host of "Our American Stories," a weekday radio show syndicated across the U.S.
+He is the creator and co-founder of The Laura Ingraham Show; the Vice President of Content for the Salem Media Group, the founder of American Private Radio; and the creator, founder and host of Our American Stories, a weekday radio show syndicated across the U.S.

 Habeeb has written columns for USA Today, The Washington Examiner, the National Review, and LifeZette.
 He currently writes a weekly essay for Newsweek.

-Habeeb graduated from the University of Virginia School of Law (Class of 1991).
-Since 2006, he's lived in Oxford, Mississippi with his wife, Valerie, and daughter, Reagan.